 - Smith Family Foundation – They support one-time capital expenses for nonprofits in Greater Boston

-- Kroger Co. community grants – This foundation helps new nonprofits and nonprofit agencies working to solve Hunger and poverty issues, assisting victims of natural disasters and people suffering from breast cancer.
-The only catch is that they fund nonprofits only in those area/community where their stores have a presence.
+- Kroger Co. community grants – This foundation helps new nonprofits and nonprofit agencies work to solve Hunger and poverty issues, assisting victims of natural disasters and people suffering from breast cancer.
+The only catch is that they fund nonprofits only in those areas/communities where their stores have a presence.

 With the exception of the Kresge Foundation, both the other foundations make only ‘local’ grants.
 And that is the catch.
 As a grant fundraiser, you have to be extremely aware of which organization you can approach and whether your nonprofit falls under their jurisdiction.

-Typically tech grants are offered by companies (or corporate giants), to help nonprofits up their IT skills.
+Typically tech grants are a type of nonprofit grants offered by companies (or corporate giants), to help nonprofits up their IT skills.
 The idea is that the better equipped you are (technologically), the more efficiency you can bring to achieving your goals.

 The above list is by no means exhaustive.
 They serve as a guide to help you get started looking for the best tech grant for your nonprofit.